shioyama/mobility/README.md

 end
 ```

+Internally, Mobility assigns the fallbacks hash to an instance of
+`I18n::Locale::Fallbacks.new`.

 By setting fallbacks for English and French to Japanese, values will fall
 through to the Japanese value if none is present for either of these locales: